How might Google decide upon Who Creates Authoritative Content?

 - Authoritative user (AU) data and

 The patent does also tell us that queries to be used as trigger queries may be decided upon by popularity of those queries.
-If there are enough searches for a specific query, it might be chosen by Google to be associated with an authoritative author.
+If there are enough searches for a specific query, it might be chosen by Google to be associated with an authoritative content creator.

 We don’t know if Google will be using an information extraction approach to attempt to identify who the “author” is of content found on the Web in the future, but it’s possible.
 Rather than Google relying upon authors who aren’t setting up authorship markup in many cases (see the Eric Enge article), Google may sidestep that approach completely.